 If you already have symptoms

-Genetic testing is available to confirm Huntington's disease (HD).
+Genetic testing is available to confirm HD.
 However, if you already have a family history of HD and you have the typical symptoms and signs of the condition, genetic testing may not be necessary.

 A CT scan or MRI scan of your brain may show some typical signs of HD.
 However, these scans are not usually helpful when trying to diagnose HD in its early stages as changes may not be present.
 Scanning is mostly used in the later stages of the disease.